Estimated reading time: 7 minutes

-Though these tips may seem common sense, when things pile up and work gets away on you, not knowing where to start to catch up is a common problem.
+Though these tips may seem common sense, when things pile up, and work gets away from you, not knowing where to start to catch up is a common problem.

-This problem for some people is big enough that they keep working around these items day after day while they continue to pile up.
+This problem for some people is big enough that they keep working around these items daily while they pile up.

-If clutter is making you unhappy, taking the time to do it and get rid of it will pay off in the long run.
+If clutter makes you unhappy, taking the time to do and eliminate it will pay off in the long run.

 Some simple changes can make a big difference.

-Please keep it simple and get rid of what you don’t need or what is out of date.
+Please keep it simple and remove what you don’t need or what is outdated.